|Module code||NSA 3637 / NSA 4637|

 A range of strategies will be used to encourage personal development, reflection and discussion through seminars and small groups.
 Teaching will entail online resources and lectures as well as discussion groups involving critical incident analysis.

-You will be required to join one day a week over 8 consecutive weeks, Wednesdays 7th October – Wednesday 25th November, Induction day 23/09/20.
+You will be required to join one day a week (via zoom) over 8 consecutive weeks, Wednesdays 6 October – Wednesday 25 November, Induction day 23 September 2021.
 The teaching and acquisition of clinical skills will take place in the practice setting over 35 hours.

 There are several funding options available: